 Swimmers naturally swallow some water while swimming.
 Sanitizer is necessary to prevent the growth of harmful algae and bacteria that can lead to illness, thus rendering phosphate control irrelevant.
 Even in a pool where there is zero phosphate (something impractical to maintain), sanitizer is still required.

-Phosphates Remove and Prevent Stains and Scale
+Phosphates prevent Stains and Scale

 Stains are also a unique concern in pools.